kennyishihara/kennyishihara/README.md

 ## 💻 About Me
 Hey there, I'm Kenny!
 I'm an AI scientist passionate about building cutting-edge AI products.
-Feel free to explore my repositories and reach out to me with any questions or collaboration opportunities!
+Feel free to reach out to me with any questions or collaboration opportunities!
 Let's build something amazing together 🚀

 ## 🥞 Stack